MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/azure-devops-oauth.md

 ## Delete your app

-1. If you no longer need your app, delete it from your profile `https://app.vssps.visualstudio.com/profile/view`.
+If you no longer need your app, delete it from your profile.

+1. Go to your profile at: `https://app.vssps.visualstudio.com/profile/view`.
 2. Ensure you're on the correct tenant's page by selecting from the dropdown menu under your name in the sidebar.
 3. Find the app under the **Applications and services** header on the left sidebar.
 4. select "Delete" on the application registration page.
 A modal appears to confirm your deletion.

    :::image type="content" source="media/azdo-oauth-app-delete.png" alt-text="Screenshot of app metadata page with delete button highlighted":::

-6. Once you delete the app registration, the app breaks, and we stop minting new tokens or accepting minted tokens for this app.
+5. Once you delete the app registration, the app breaks, and we stop minting new tokens or accepting minted tokens for this app.

 ## Frequently asked questions (FAQs)